DatabaseStratum/rst-stratum/docs/concepts.rst

 * **hidden** A stored procedure with designation type hidden is a stored procedure that is called by other stored procedure and is not intended to be invoked from the application.

 * **log** A stored procedure with designation type log returns multiple result sets with typically one row with one column.
-Theses values are logged to a logger or (with timestamp) on the standard output.
+These values are logged to a logger or (with timestamp) on the standard output.

 * **map** A stored procedure with designation type map select zero, one, or more rows but the selected rows have two columns only.
 The wrapper of the stored procedure will not return the result set but map (using an appropriate data structure in the programing language) from the first column to the second column.